-It is difficult to discuss the old and new covenants without bringing in the everlasting covenant into the discussion.
-The everlasting covenant that was made between the nation of Israel and Elohim was to include all of humanity.
+It is impossible to discuss the old and new covenants without bringing the everlasting covenant into the discussion.
+The everlasting covenant that was made between the nation of Israel and Elohim included all of humanity.

 A covenant is always between at least two individuals and is an agreement by both parties to fulfill certain specific obligations.
-Conditions in the everlasting covenant are laid out in Deuteronomy chapter 28.
-Verses 1-14 are what Israel was to do in order to obtain and retain the blessings of Yahuwah, and Yahuwah in turn promised the nation of Israel many blessings should they keep their part of the agreement.
-“And all these blessings shall come on thee, and overtake thee, if thou shalt hearken [listen and obey] unto the voice of Yahuwah thy Elohim” (Deut.
+Conditions in the everlasting covenant are laid out in Deuteronomy chapter twenty-eight.
+Verses one through fourteen are what Israel was to do in order to obtain and retain the blessings of Yahuwah, and Yahuwah in turn promised the nation of Israel many blessings should they keep their part of the agreement.
+“And all these blessings shall come on thee, and overtake thee, if thou shalt hearken [listen and then obey] unto the voice of Yahuwah thy Elohim” (Deut.
 28:2, emphasis added).

 “And it shall come to pass, IF thou shalt hearken diligently unto the voice of Yahuwah thy Elohim, to observe and to do all His commandments which I command thee this day, that Yahuwah thy Elohim will set thee on high above all nations of the earth” (Deut.
 28:1, emphasis added).
 All of Elohim’s promises are given under conditions as indicated by that little word “if.”

 The conditions, for the blessings of Elohim and the removal of those blessings, are spelled out for us in that chapter.
 What Elohim required of them is made clear and what the nation of Israel could expect in return is given.
 This is the covenant that the nation of Israel had agreed to at Mt Sinai.